a2hosting/a2-optimized-wp/README.md

 * Turns off the file editor in the wp-admin.
 * Prevents plugins and themes from being tampered with from the wp-admin.

+**Disable XML-RPC Services**:

+* XML-RPC is a frequent target for bot attacks and can cause site slow down even when unsuccessful.
+* WordPress related services such as Jetpack are whitelisted and continue to work as expected.

 ### A2 Hosting Exclusive Optimizations

 *These one-click optimizations are only available while hosted at A2 Hosting.*